prisma/prisma1/examples/application-server/README.md

 ### 3. Explore the API

-This example seeds some code into the database for us to explore some queries and features of the data model.
+This example seeds some data into the database for us to explore some queries and features of the data model.
 Please take a look at `seed.graphql` for reference.
 Feel free to add/remove more data via mutations.

 ### To start the server, run the following command